Last modified 1/10/14

 register for this class, you should:

-Check your City College Google mail address for all official
+Check your City College Google mail address (@mail.ccsf.edu) for all official

 emails about Insight, including your password and login instructions.

-Instructions will be sent shortly before the semester begins.
+Login instructions will be sent before the semester begins.

 access CCSF Google Mail

-Purchase the custom textbook package, instructions in the syllabus.
+You can buy the custom textbook package, information in the syllabus.

 Insight will send you your password just before the semester officially begins.